 Buyers should reference the Buying-Decision Scorecard section of this report for key criteria to consider when evaluating providers.

 Buyers need to indicate the date when proposals are due.

 Buyers need to specify whether this is a one-time project or an ongoing service.

 Evaluate major factors to mitigate risk

 The supply chain risk for 3D printing and rapid prototyping services is moderate.
-Key first-tier inputs include materials such as plastics, resin, nonferrous metal products and 3D printers, whereas second-tier vendors supply inorganic and organic chemicals, aluminum and various electronic components used to manufacture 3D-printing equipment.
-Providers of 3D printing...
+Key top tier inputs include materials such as plastics, resin, nonferrous metal products and 3D printers, whereas second-tier vendors supply inorganic and organic chemicals, aluminum and various electronic components used to manufacture 3D printing equipment.
+Providers of...
 Subscribe to learn more.